rafaykhn76/Superstore-SQL-Analysis/README.md

 ## 📊 Project Overview

-This project analyzes the Superstore dataset using SQL to identify sales performance, profitability, customer performance, product performance, and other business insights.
+This project analyzes the Superstore sales dataset using SQL to uncover insights into sales performance, profitability, customer performance, product performance, and operational trends.

-The project contains 20 SQL analysis questions covering basic, intermediate, and advanced SQL concepts.
+The project contains 20 business questions covering basic, intermediate, and advanced SQL concepts.

 ---